Call the SearchCatalogObjects Endpoint

 • An object_types attribute returns objects of the specified types matching other specified query filters.

-Unlike with the SearchCatalogItems endpoint, you cannot call SearchCatalogObjects while using any custom attribute query filters.
+You cannot call SearchCatalogObjects with custom attribute query filters.

 Link to section